-Also note that NCDOT's alternative proposal would only provide sidewalk on the west side of Smith Level Road, whereas sidewalks on both sides would be provided with the four-lane, mediandivided project.
-At the current time, NCDOT does not have confirmation that funding is available for the sidewalk.
+NCDOT's alternative proposal would only provide sidewalk on the west side of Smith Level Road, whereas sidewalks on both sides would be provided under Option 1.
+NCDOT also does not have confirmation that funding is available for the sidewalk.